About Today's Guest onThe Sales Podcast

 - When you go for no you take the pressure off of yourself.
 Your demeanor and attitude changes.

 - Get deep.
 Do more than tactics because just having the tactics aren’t enough.
-Look at attitudes and how they are formed at childhood and look at personality traits.
+Look at attitudes and how they are formed in childhood and look at personality traits.

 - Why is there call reluctance?